ALTER SYSTEM

 immediately.
 If you do not specify this clause, then registration of the

-instance does not occur until the next time PMON
+instance does not occur until the next time PMON executes

 the discovery routine.
 As a result, clients may not be able to access